Frequently Asked Questions about insect food

 Can insects caught in the wild be cultivated for food?

 Yes.
 But then there has to be absolute certainty of which insect species it is and that this particular species can be used as food.
-But only the next generation which has been cultivated in a breeding establishment from the start can be sold as food.
+But only the next insect generation which has been cultivated in a breeding establishment from the start can be sold as food.

 Processing of insects into food